 Clifton H. Lane Memorial Prize

 This prize is awarded by Mr. Justice Dennis Lane in memory of his father.
 Clifton Lane (1903-64), a son of pioneer Alberta rancher George Lane, came to Woodstock, Ontario for high school and then articled in Toronto at McMaster, Montgomery.
 In 1944, he and two partners founded the firm, Robertson, Fleury and Lane.
 Clifton Lane practiced in the corporate, commercial and real estate field where he gained a high reputation in the structuring of complex transactions.
 Active in the Toronto Board of Trade and its President in 1961-62, he died suddenly at the height of his powers.
 His deep love of the law makes this award a fitting memorial to a solid practitioner and a good man.
 The prize will be awarded annually to the student who achieves the highest standing in the area of Property Law at Osgoode Hall Law School.

-This prize will be awarded to the student with the highest standing in Family Law II.
+This prize will be awarded to a student in the “Feminist Advocacy: Ending Violence Against Women” clinical program who has demonstrated the compassion, tenacity, curiosity, respect for others, and commitment to justice that are among the hallmarks of outstanding feminist advocacy.
 It was established by Professor Mary Jane Mossman to honour the courage and efforts of a Canadian pioneer woman lawyer to use the courts to achieve equality on the basis of gender.
 The prize also honours the fiftieth anniversary of legislation, enacted in 1941 in Quebec, permitting women to become lawyers there.

 Bora Laskin Prize